The One True God is Love

 I imagine people think God loves us out of duty, not out of desire.
 However, agape love suggests that the lover finds joy in the loved.
 Hebrews 12:2 tells us Jesus found His joy in us so much that He endured the cross for us.
 Beautiful reality, isn't it?

 ...fixing our eyes on Jesus ...who for the joy set before Him endured the cross, despising the shame...
-NASB®
+Hebrews 12:2 NASB®

-The Hebrew word for love that best describes God's love is hesed / chesedh.
-(The Old Testament was written in the Hebrew language.)
-This word is translated love, unfailing love, lovingkindness, mercy, and loyalty.
+In the Old Testament, the Hebrew word that best describes God's love is hesed / chesedh.
+This word is translated love, unfailing love, lovingkindness, kindness, favor, mercy, and loyalty.
+Hesed is not easily defined in a single word.
 The basic idea of hesed is - an act of love, kindness, mercy, or faithfulness shown towards someone you are in some type of relationship with.
-Hesed is a loyal, steadfast or faithful love.
+Hesed is a loyal, steadfast and faithful love.
 Hesed is the kind of love that would live out the wedding vows.
 In other words, it is a love that commits to the person and stays committed to them no matter what.
 God's hesed is a loyal love which is unfailing, everlasting, and intentional towards us.
+(Isaiah 54:10).

 I was the wedding coordinator for a dear friend decades ago because I came free.
 I was standing with the bride just before she walked down the aisle, so I got to see firsthand her joy as she saw her groom.
 I also saw the groom's radiant face as he saw his beloved.
 What a beautiful moment in time.
 God's love makes me think of the joy and the total commitment a bride and groom have for each other on their wedding day.
 God loves to love you!

 The Lord your God is in your midst, a victorious warrior.
 He will exult over you with joy, He will be quiet in His love, He will rejoice over you with shouts of joy.
 Zephaniah 3:17 NASB®